- Reference Number: HEY-133/2020

 - Departments: Maxillofacial Department

-This leaflet has been produced to give you general information about your condition.
+This information is designed to help your understanding of the condition where an upper canine tooth fails to erupt normally and what treatments are available to help remedy it.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is exposure of impacted upper canine?

-The canine, or eyetooth, normally comes into the mouth between the ages of 11 and 13.
-Sometimes one or both canines develop in the wrong position.
-This can be either across the roof of the mouth behind the front teeth or above your front teeth.
+The upper canine, or eyetooth, normally comes into the mouth between the ages of 11 and 13.
+Sometimes teeth can develop in an abnormal position and the upper canine is the most common tooth to be affected in this way.
+Either one or both teeth may be affected.
+Often they will lie across the roof of the mouth behind the front teeth.

 Why do I need treatment?

 The upper canine has a long root making it a strong tooth and is an important tooth both for biting and in the development of a normal smile.
 Sometimes they may be left alone and will remain un-erupted for many years, possibly a whole lifetime.